TristianSellers/Hacktober-Fest-Jam-2025/README.md

 # Hacktoberfest Jam 2025

 Welcome!
-This repo is the home base for our week-long Hacktoberfest Jam.
+This repo is the home base for our month-long Hacktoberfest Jam.
 🎯 Goal: learn Git/GitHub, make your first (or next) open source contribution, and collaborate.

 ## How this works